January 07003: Bell Studies for the Clock of the Long Now: Track listing

 Later, the same year, a short CD was sent out to wine dealers to promote Pelissero's Long Now wine (named in honour of the foundation).
 It included a further five Bell Studies; some being variants of existing material and others previously unreleased.

-(The interactive track on the CD has nothing to do with Eno).
+The interactive track on the CD has nothing to do with Eno.
+The track listing was as follows: